Your FAQs answered:

 Sam & Charlie started It Woodwork in 2008, re-launching as Sustainable Kitchens in 2014.
 It Woodwork was born from a shared passion for fine quality woodwork and a love for the natural environment.
 Their ethos for ethical and sustainably sourced materials has made Sustainable Kitchens what it is today, crafting fine quality, hand-made products that last a lifetime.
 Charlie and Sam have been shaping, crafting and working with wood for much of their adult life.
-Initially joining forces in 2006 as sole traders before setting up It Woodwork .
-They aim to provide a high quality and a personal service for customers who want traditionally crafted cabinets with little impact on the environment.
+Initially joining forces in 2006 as sole traders before setting up It Woodwork.
+Charlie left the company at the end of 2016 to pursue his passion for photography.
+Sam & Nicky are now the directors guiding the company with the aim to inspire a sustainable lifestyle through three guiding values of sustainability, relationships & honesty.
+Providing a high quality and a personal service for customers who want traditionally crafted cabinets with little impact on the environment.
 They are supported by a small team of craftsman and other integral members in the workshop and showroom in Bristol.

 What is special about Sustainable Kitchens?

-We offer a highly flexible and accommodating service unmatched by our competitors: From the design and project management of the bigger jobs to a clever solution for a quick fix; we’ll talk through your ideas and develop designs, taking as long as you need, if it requires fifty meetings to get it perfect then that’s fine with us.
+We offer a highly flexible and accommodating service unmatched by our competitors: we have a very flexible design service, including remote consultations; we’ll talk through your ideas and develop designs, taking as long as you need, if it requires fifty meetings to get it perfect then that’s fine with us.
 Oh and at times which suit you!

 What do you mean by “bespoke”?